masakiasanuma/ray-tracer/README.md

 2. run with ```npm run dev```
 3. visit ```http://localhost:3000/```

+NOTE: Some scene with higher sample level and jittering will take a REALLY long time to render, since the primarily purpose of this project was to learn the basics of ray tracing and it is not the most efficient implementation.
+For testing the features, setting sample level to 4 is enough to produce a smooth scene.

 ### Scene Selection

 Select the scene you want to render.
 The last scene (Three Spheres with Disk and Area Light) is a great way to test all the features for this ray tracer.